The Smoking Epidemic

 Oral cancer is but one of many potential negative consequences of maintaining a smoking habit.
 Other areas of concern for smokers and tobacco users include destructive effects on the gums.

-The many toxic chemicals found in both cigarettes and smokeless products irritate the gums and, over time, may result in periodontal diseases.
+The many toxic chemicals found in both cigarettes and smokeless products irritate the gums and, over time, may result in periodontal disease.
 Gum recession, as a result of prolonged exposure, irritates and gives teeth an unhealthy appearance and significantly increases the prospects of severe dental infections.

 More nefariously, smoking also reduces a patient’s ability to heal and repair minor tissue damage and fight off infections.
 Smoking directly impairs a person’s immune system.